hoaln/hoaln.github.io/resume.md

 - Develop firmware for HMI of electric-scooter
 - Implement engine sound simulator algorithm for EV to enhance driving experiences and passerby awareness
-- Implement ISO 15765-2:2016 (Can Transport Layer) using for firmware upgrade and diagnostic in all electric vehicles
-- Design and implement ARQ over Can Transport layer to re-transmit lost frame over CAN.
+- Design and implement protocol for firmware upgrade over CAN

 ***Military Communication Center, Viettel R&D Institute*** (June 2012 to October 2018)